 Just as there are packaging trends you should be aware of, there are also food packaging design trends and beverage packaging design trends you should be familiar with.
 Here are some of the hottest design trends that are expected to remain strong throughout the rest of the year:

-- Personalization: You don’t have to look beyond Coca Cola’s “Share a Coke” campaign to understand the value of personalization.
+You don’t have to look beyond Coca-Cola’s “Share a Coke” campaign to understand the value of personalization.
 Personalization engages consumers, with some companies taking the concept far enough to allow them to participate in the design process.
 It’s likely that brands will use data to personalize their goods within specific target markets as they move forward.

-- Vintage Design: Vintage packaging is becoming increasingly popular with brands in both the food and beverage industries.
-From rum producer Don Papa to Dr. Feelgood’s frozen treats, brands in many niches are using retro designs to instill a nostalgic feeling in the hearts and minds of shoppers.
+Vintage packaging is becoming increasingly popular with brands in both the food and beverage industries.
+From rum producer, Don Papa to Dr. Feelgood’s frozen treats, brands in many niches are using retro designs to instill a nostalgic feeling in the hearts and minds of shoppers.

-- Mobile-Engaged Packaging: Mobile-engaged packaging refers to packaging that consumers can engage with via their smartphones, this is typically through the use of special codes on packaging that are scanned with a smartphone.
+Mobile-engaged packaging refers to packaging that consumers can engage with via their smartphones, this is typically through the use of special codes on the packaging that is scanned with a smartphone.
 These codes can be for special offers, contests, and might require customers to download the product’s app in order to take part.
 With shoppers having so many choices available to them, mobile-engaged packaging has grown in popularity because it engages consumers and this engagement typically increases brand loyalty.